rng-guy/NFSMWBartender/APPENDIX.md

 * LeaderStrategy Cross and / or his henchmen only become aggressive at Heat levels for which you define valid aggro-delay values.
 Henchmen, however, always become aggressive when Cross leaves.

 * Once aggressive, Cross and / or his henchmen act like regular cops and can join formations.
+Also, neither Cross nor his henchmen can return to being passive again until they despawn.

 * Aggro delays longer than a given LeaderStrategy's `Duration` VltEd parameter have no effect.